Dodge / Cummins 24V

 - Fits 2003 - 2007 Dodge Trucks with High Pressure Common Rail Fuel Systems -

-Please note that a $200 core charge will be added to each order.
+A $200 refundable core charge will be added to each order.
 This amount is fully refunded upon the return of a rebuildable pump which has not been disassembled.
 Cores with damaged electrical connectors will have a $20 reduction in core value.
-Please contact us if you have any questions.
+Please contact us if you have any questions about this CP3 injection pump.

 Please Note: This pump will NOT fit 5.9L engines in other applications besides Dodge pickups.
 If you have a midrange, heavy duty, or Ford truck with a 5.9L please see our other items for the correct listing.